 This version of Fred might be my favourite version of Fred.
 He’s more solemn, isn’t simply a vessel for bonhomie, and sounds like Bing Crosby.
 He has a complicated relationship with his Uncle, whose name we learn is Daniel Grudge, fostered on political disagreements.
 They constantly snipe at each other in the way that only people who know each other extremely well do.

 “Well now nephew, which one of your many causes brings you out into the snowy night?
 What is it this time, a movement to donate the Mississippi river to the Sahara desert?”

 Sharp, witty, full of character.
 At one point halfway through this film I realised I was just transcribing dialogue rather than taking notes.
 The script is by far the strongest part of this film (though it is also beautifully directed).

 It is the kind of moral ambiguity that can only have come from an extremely specific commission brief from a 1960s UN that needed to both a) protest the use of nuclear weapons and b) be prepared to justify intervention into countries prepared to use nuclear weapons.
-On paper these may sound compatible but they do not convert into the black and white moral message required by the A Christmas Carol story.
+On paper these may sound compatible but they do not convert into the black and white moral message dictated by the A Christmas Carol story.

 Here we see Fred and Grudge, with Grudge’s dead son Marley in portrait form between them.
 Clever shot that visually demonstrates the structure of the Uncle-Nephew relationship.
 Marley is the reason the two still talk to each other and his death is the driving force behind Grudge’s anti-interventionist ideology.
-He died in World War Two and is whom Grudge sets the table for on Christmas Eve.
+He died in World War Two and is for whom Grudge sets the table on Christmas Eve.

 They don’t need Marley to say that Grudge is going to be haunted because it’s all cleverly implied in the previous Grudge/ Fred conversation.
 (Note – I later learned that they did film a scene like that but it got cut.)